blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       A string value that corresponds with the status of the change reported by Gerrit.

+   .. attr:: hashtags

+      A regex or list of regexes.
+Each of these must match at least one of the hashtags present on the change in order for the change to be enqueued.

 .. attr:: pipeline.reject.<gerrit source>

    The `reject` attribute is the mirror of the `require` attribute.
 It